top of page

 Staff are scheduled to work some weekends with groups that require lifeguards and climbing instructors.
 If a staff member is assigned to work over the weekend, they will get their two days off during the week.

-CELP staff will go through a 1-2 week training at the beginning of each season.
+CELP staff will go through a 2-week training at the beginning of each season.
 The aim of this time is to give staff the resources needed to generate lesson plans and the teaching skills needed to effectively reach the diverse audience of students who attend CELP.
+Staff also receive comprehensive training in American Red Cross Waterfront Lifeguarding, CPR/AED for Professional Rescuers, and First Aid.

-With that said, it is not realistic to think you can absorb everything you need to learn before the students arrive.
-Throughout the season additional trainings give staff more resources to expand their knowledge base.
-The instructor mentor program also allows for on-going training by pairing senior instructors with new staff to provide feedback and support.
+When students arrive, new instructors will also observe the program in action before leading their own group.
+With that said, it is not realistic to think you can absorb everything you need to learn during staff training.
+Additional in-services throughout the season also give instructors more resources to expand their knowledge base.
+We also have a mentor program which allows for on-going training by pairing senior instructors with new staff to provide feedback and support.

 Training